 There are two differences between web and mobile app re-engagement marketing.

 First, web and mobile app re-engagement drive people to different locations.
 For web re-engagement, you direct dormant visitors to a page of a website.
 In mobile re-engagement strategies, you’ll drive dormant users directly into an app.

 More recently, we’ve seen a shift away from using universal identifiers.
-Now that job of tracking app users is done by a mixed bag of tools like Apple’s SKAdNetwork, third-party attribution platforms, and web-to-app marketing strategies that take advantage of cookies.
+Now that job of measuring app users is done by a mixed bag of tools like Apple’s SKAdNetwork, third-party attribution platforms, and web-to-app marketing strategies that take advantage of cookies.